mobxjs/mobx/notes-docs.md

     -   reaction

-    -   Understanding what MobX reacts to
+-   Understanding MobX

+    -   What does MobX react to?

+    -   Common Pitfalls

 -   Debugging MobX

     -   toJS

-    -   Common Pitfalls

     -   Using trace for debugging